Sri Lankan civil war: Eelam War I (1983–1987)

-In November 1984, Sinhalese convicts were settled in the Kent and Dollar farms after the Tamil civilians living there were evicted by the Sri Lankan Army.
+In mid-1984, Sinhalese convicts were settled in the Kent and Dollar farms in the north after the Tamil civilians living there were evicted by the Sri Lankan Police.
 The settlement of prisoners was used to further harass Tamils into leaving the area.
-The Sinhala settlers confirmed that young Tamil women were abducted, brought there and gang-raped, first by the forces, next by prison guards and finally by prisoners.

-Initially, the LTTE gained prominence due to devastating attacks such as the Kent and Dollar Farm massacres of 1984, where 62 men, women and children were attacked during the night as they slept and were hacked to death with fatal blows to the head from axes.
-Attacks were often carried out in revenge for attacks committed by the Sri Lankan Army, such as the Anuradhapura massacre which immediately followed the Valvettithurai massacre.
-The Anuradhapura massacre itself was answered by government forces with the Kumudini boat massacre in which over 23 Tamil civilians died.
+The Sinhala settlers also confirmed that young Tamil women were abducted and brought there to be gang raped by the guards and prisoners.
+In response, the LTTE carried out the first massacre of Sinhalese civilians when it attacked the Kent and Dollar Farm in late 1984, killing 62 men, women and children.
+Further attacks were often carried out in revenge for attacks committed by the Sri Lankan Army, such as the Anuradhapura massacre which immediately followed the Valvettithurai massacre.
+The Anuradhapura massacre sparked the Kumudini boat massacre in which over 23 Tamil civilians died.

-Over time the LTTE merged with or largely exterminated almost all the other militant Tamil groups.
+Over time the LTTE merged with or largely eliminated almost all the other militant Tamil groups.
 As a result, many Tamil splinter groups ended up working with the Sri Lankan government as paramilitaries or denounced violence and joined mainstream politics; some Tamil-oriented political parties remained, all opposed to LTTE's vision of an independent state.

-Peace talks between the LTTE and the government began in Thimphu in 1985, but they soon failed and the war continued.
-In 1986 many civilians were massacred as part of this conflict.
+Peace talks between the LTTE and the government began in Thimphu in 1985, but they soon failed and the war resumed.
+In 1986 many civilians were massacred by the army as part of this conflict.
 In 1987 government troops pushed LTTE fighters to the northern city of Jaffna.
 In April 1987 the conflict exploded with ferocity, as both government forces and LTTE fighters engaged in a series of bloody operations.

 The Sri Lankan military launched an offensive, called "Operation Liberation" or Vadamarachchi Operation, during May–June 1987 to regain control of the territory in the Jaffna peninsula from the LTTE.
 This marked the Sri Lankan military's first conventional warfare on Sri Lankan soil since independence.
 The offensive was successful, and LTTE leader Prabhakaran and Sea Tiger leader Thillaiyampalam Sivanesan alias Soosai narrowly escaped from advancing troops at Valvettithurai.
 Key military personnel involved in the operation were Lt Col. Vipul Boteju, Lt.
 Col. Sarath Jayawardane, Col. Vijaya Wimalaratne and Brig.
 Gen. Denzil Kobbekaduwa.

 In July 1987 the LTTE carried out their first suicide attack.
-Captain Miller of the Black Tigers drove a small truck carrying explosives through the wall of a fortified Sri Lankan army camp, reportedly killing 40 soldiers.
-The LTTE carried out over 378 suicide attacks, one of the largest suicide campaigns in the world, and the suicide attack became a trademark of the LTTE and a characteristic of the civil war.
+Captain Miller drove a small truck carrying explosives through the wall of a fortified Sri Lankan army camp, reportedly killing 40 soldiers.
+Throughout the war the LTTE would carry out over 378 suicide attacks, among the highest in the world, and the tactic became a trademark of the LTTE and a characteristic of the civil war.